artsy/eidolon/README.md

 ---------------

-Now that we have the code [downloaded](#downloading-the-code), we can run the app using [Xcode 6.2](https://developer.apple.com/xcode/downloads/).
+Now that we have the code [downloaded](#downloading-the-code), we can run the app using [Xcode 7](https://developer.apple.com/xcode/downloads/).
 Make sure to open the `Kiosk.xcworkspace` workspace, and not the `Kiosk.xcodeproj` project.
-Currently, the project is compatible with Xcode 6 only, as it's swift.
+Currently, the project is compatible with Xcode 7 only, as it's Swift 2.

 Artsy has licensed fonts for use in this app, but due to the terms of that license, they are not available for open source distribution.
 This has [required](http://artsy.github.io/blog/2014/06/20/artsys-first-closed-source-pod/)